 Change the ninth paragraph in 10.37a.6 as follows:

 “In the SP spatial sharing phase, each AP or PCP in the cluster should schedule SPs to achieve spatial sharing according to the received SP allocation information that indicates scheduled SP allocation for link(s) of other BSSs in the same AP or PCP cluster and according to the interference information from link(s) of other BSS to its BSS and the interference information from link(s) of its BSS to link(s) of other BSS(s) obtained in SPSH measurement phase.
-The SP allocation information obtained by receiving the Extended Schedule element in the DMG Beacon frame of other AP(s) or PCP(s) in the AP or PCP cluster. ”
+The SP allocation information obtained by receiving the Extended Schedule element in the DMG Beacon frame of other AP(s) or PCP(s) in the AP or PCP cluster.
+The scheduled link(s) of the AP's or PCP's BSS and link(s) of other BSS(s) should not interfere with each other during the same SP.”